In311 - Intro to databases

 Normalize imdb dataset

-we are working on the imdb 1000 dataset a lits of top 1000 movies
+we are working on the imdb 1000 dataset a list of top 1000 movies on IMDB.

 1. create a database, a table and import the csv file